scott-he-1/typemaster-frontend/README.md

 npm i

+2. Run the backend server

-2. Then use in the CLI:
+3. Then use in the CLI:

 npm start